Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/IMPLEMENTATION_PLAN.md

 - Executed `npm run go-live` to refresh the Telegram webhook automation and captured the run log under `docs/checklist-runs/2025-10-06-go-live.md`.
-- Ran the allocator regression suite via
+- The latest attempts to rerun the allocator regression suite via ``npx deno test --config deno.json -A --unsafely-ignore-certificate-errors``
-  ``npx deno test --config deno.json -A --unsafely-ignore-certificate-errors`` and documented the results in `docs/test-run-2025-10-06.md`.
+-  failed because npm returned `502` responses while caching dependencies such as `bnc-sdk@4.6.9` and `@grammyjs/conversations@2.1.0`; see the updated test log for failure traces and retry instructions.
-- Validated the Supabase wallet-link and subscription flows with ``npx deno test supabase/functions --allow-all --unsafely-ignore-certificate-errors --no-check`` and archived the output alongside the allocator run in the same test log.
+- Supabase wallet-link and subscription flows remain pending revalidation until the dependency outage is resolved and the Deno suites complete successfully.